infominer33/infominer33.github.io/_posts/2019-06-25-contributors-intro.md

 ### Discord Mobile Share

-I have an iPhone, and will have to discover how to do this with Android.
-However, I hope it's rather intuitive, once you think of it.
+discord is integrated w iOS and Android share buttons.
+In my case, after installing [Discord](https://discordapp.com), I then had to enable the share feature in my phone settings.

 Here I'm visiting [Dev.to](https://dev.to) on my smoke break, and find some useful content, almost always.

-I had to enable sharing to discord, and you might have to do the same type of thing with android.
-Once you've set up the sharing integration, then it's simple to do, on the go.

 **1** ![](https://infominer.id/assets/img/discord-share-workflow-1.png) **2** ![](https://infominer.id/assets/img/discord-share-workflow-2.png)

 **3** ![](https://infominer.id/assets/img/discord-share-workflow-3.png) **4** ![](https://infominer.id/assets/img/discord-share-workflow-4.png)

+Now that I am used to the flow, its easy to keep track of all types of information, on the go.

 ## Thanks for Visiting!